swachm/LondonSubwaySystem/README.md

 # London Subway System

 This term project for a course in school.
-It uses real time data from the London Subway api to track the time of trains arriving and leaving the platform.
+An android application that plots the London Subway station on map and touch UI provides real time tracking data of trains arriving and leaving the each platform for stations.